 Book with an Online Travel Agency if:

 - Savings exceed at least £/€20-£/€30 or $50-$60 for a long-haul fare.

 - You are 100% certain you will be taking the trip on these dates.

 Book directly with airline if:

-> - You're the type of traveller who is more likely to extend your trip later on or change plans
+- You're the type of traveler who is more likely to extend your trip later on or change travel dates.

-> - The flight is with a budget airline, such as Norwegian, Thomson or Thomas Cook, all of which do not offer discounted fares to OTAs
+- The flight is with a budget or charter airline, such as Spirit, easyJet, Wizzair or TUI, none of which offer discounted fares to OTAs.